*Read this only if you live in Washington State.

 Yes.
 If you would otherwise be in school, you must stay in school until the baby is born.

-IIf you have graduated from high school or have a GED, you must take part in the Workfirst program to get TANF.
-Questions and Answers about Workfirst has more info.
+If you have graduated from high school or have a GED, you must take part in WorkFirst to get TANF.
+Read Questions and Answers about WorkFirst.

-Living with your parents or legal guardian might be hard or dangerous.
-If you do not live with your parents because of abuse or another good reason, tell your DSHS social worker.
-DSHS should let you live in a different living situation, such as with a friend or another adult relative.
+If you do not live with them because of abuse or another good reason, tell your DSHS social worker.
+DSHS should let you live with, for example, a friend or another adult relative.

-If DSHS thinks you are in an "inappropriate living situation,” they will not give you TANF.
+If DSHS thinks you are in an "inappropriate living situation," you will not get TANF.
 If this happens, ask for an administrative hearing.
 Ask the judge to approve your living situation.
 Contact a legal services program for help.

 It depends.
-If he is a certain number of years older than you are, DSHS will not give you TANF if you live together.
+If he is a certain number of years older than you, DSHS will not give you TANF if you live together.

 DSHS will not give you benefits while you live with any adult boyfriend who is a certain number of years older, even if he is not your child's father.
 If you have questions about this, talk to legal services.

 If you are working with a DSHS social worker, you may be able to get Support Services money to get into school and/or get into a DSHS-approved living situation.
-DSHS Support Services for WorkFirst Participants has more info.
+Read DSHS Support Services for WorkFirst Participants.